 At a time of rising temperatures and shrinking forests, when more than 800 million people are undernourished and nearly a third of the global population lacks safe drinking waterfootnote1, the world’s environmental and social challenges can seem insurmountable.
 And yet, the desire of private investors to help find and create solutions keeps growing.
-Since 2007, The Global Impact Investing Network (GIIN) estimates that more than 1,340 organizations now manage $502 billion in impact investing assets worldwide.footnote2
+According to a 2022 report, the Global Impact Investing Network (GIIN) estimated the size of the global market for impact investing at roughly $1.16 trillion.footnote2

 While you can’t invest directly in SDGs, the goals create a roadmap for putting the vast power of capitalism to work on 17 goals that range from ending world hunger to increasing access to clean and renewable energy.
 That means funding industries that are working to develop products and solutions to meet the goals outlined by the SDGs.
 And it means financial firms developing innovative investment opportunities large enough to address global needs, yet flexible enough to attract institutional or individual investors at whatever level of risk and reward is most comfortable for them.